 Fake engagement on paid ads is known as click fraud and is thought to affect around 90% of all Google Ads campaigns.
 There are several levels of click fraud.

-Casual click fraud is often carried out by competitors or brand haters who simply click on an ad each time they see it to waste their rivals’ budget.
+Casual click fraud is often carried out by competitors or brand haters who simply click on an ad each time they see it to waste their rivals’ budgets.

 Organized click fraud, or ad fraud, is where criminals manage a campaign to purposely perform high levels of click fraud for profit.
 Some of the best known ad fraud campaigns include Methbot, Hyphbot and Drainerbot.